mossida/sync/CONTRIBUTING.md

 #### Finalizing Your Contribution

-In Sync, we use threaded discussions for detailed and focused conversations on specific parts of a pull request.
+We use threaded discussions for detailed and focused conversations on specific parts of a pull request.
 A resolved thread indicates that the conversation is addressed.
 Reviewers are responsible for resolving the thread, while the author should reply to confirm changes are made or decline a request if necessary.

 When your pull request is approved, our team will merge it responsibly, ensuring additional tests and checks are conducted to maintain the functionality of the codebase.